badd-labs/badd-labs/labs/A3/README.md

-Lab 1: Transacting and Mining in an On-Campus Ethereum Network
+Lab A3: Mining in an On-Campus Ethereum Network
 ===

 In this lab, you are given the initial state that a custom Blockchain network of several miners is hosted on an on-campus machine which has been running for several days before the class.
 The Blockchain machine also runs a daemon that periodically instructs some miner to conduct transactions with other miners.